elfdrkn/TodoApp-React/README.md

 A simple Todo application that allows users to create a list of tasks, mark them as completed, and clear completed tasks.

+## Live Demo

+You can view the live version of the TodoApp here: [Live Demo](https://todo-app-react-tau-sage.vercel.app/)

 ## Features

 - **Add new tasks** to the list